TheThirdOne/random-sorting/README.md

 ![Backward](images/backward.png)

-We can then write a function to run a random sort n times as follows:
+It is fairly easy to generate a histogram (of size `n` by `n`) of a sort with a random comparator using a function as follows:

 ```
 function hist(n,sort){